cc-Mehdi/Introduction-to-Network/Contents/14_Common Protocols.md

 ### ICMP Requests

 A request is a message sent by one device to another to request information or perform a specific action.
 An example of a request in ICMP is the ping request, which tests the connectivity between two devices.
 When one device sends a **ping** request to another, the second device responds with a **ping reply** message.

+### ICMP Messages

+A message in ICMP can be either a request or a reply.
+In addition to ping requests and responses, ICMP supports other types of messages, such as error messages, **destination unreachable**, and **time exceeded** messages.
+These messages are used to communicate various types of information and errors between devices on the network.

+For example, if a device tries to send a packet to another device and the packet cannot be delivered, the device can use ICMP to send an error message back to the sender.
+ICMP has two different versions:

+**ICMPv4**: For IPv4 only
+**ICMPv6**: For IPv6 only

+ICMPv4 is the original version of **ICMP**, developed for use with IPv4.
+It is still widely used and is the most common version of ICMP.
+On the other hand, ICMPv6 was developed for IPv6.
+It includes additional functionality and is designed to address some of the limitations of ICMPv4.